 Specific Course RequirementsN/A

-Small Group Discovery ExperienceStudents will be put into groups (typically of five) and assigned a mentor.
+Small Group Discovery ExperienceStudents will be put into groups and assigned a mentor.
 The group will be mentored to prepare for a debate on an ethical issue in health care practice or policy.
 The group will be assigned the ‘for’ or ‘against’ side and a specific ethical issue, which will be compatible with lecture material.
 Three students will prepare arguments to be delivered, while two students will provide rebuttals on the day.
 The debate will proceed, bringing two small groups together to debate one another, and this will occur in front of other small groups, stimulating broader group discussion of the issues.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.